Smooth $\mathbb{Q}$-homology planes satisfying the Negativity Conjecture: General strategy and notation

+Dashed lines in these figures correspond to components of $E'\de (\pi^{*}\pp)\redd-D'$.
+By definition, they are $(-1)$-curves not contained in $D'$, and meet $D'$ normally.
+According to Notation \ref{not:bl}, we denote them by $E_p$, where the sub-index refers to a point $p\in \P^2$ which is the image of $E_p$.

+Sometimes, introducing too many dashed lines could obscure the figure.
+In such cases, instead of drawing a curve $E_p$, we just mark the points where it meets $D'$ with some fixed symbol, say \enquote{$\bullet$}, and add a comment \enquote{$\bullet \mapsto p$}.
+For example, in the top-right picture of Figure \ref{fig:7} below, the symbol \enquote{$\bullet$} refers to a curve $E_{p}$ meeting $D'$ in $L_1$, $L_2$ and $C_2$.
+Similarly, curves $E_{p_1}$ and $E_{r}$ meet $D'$ in points marked by \enquote{$\boldsymbol{\diamond}$} and \enquote{$\boldsymbol{\circ}$}, respectively. \end{rem}

-\begin{ex} In order to illustrate the construction in Theorem \ref{CLASS}, we follow it closely in the case of tower \ref{def:F2_n1-cusp}.
+\begin{ex} In order to illustrate the tom Dieck--Petrie algorithm, we follow it closely in the case of tower \ref{def:F2_n1-cusp}.
 For another example of this kind see \cite[p.
 132]{tDieck_optimal-curves}, where tower \ref{def:F2n2-cuspidal} is constructed (from a planar divisor slightly different than ours).